65 Sights in The Hague, Netherlands (with Map and Images)

 10. Haags Openbaar Vervoer Museum

-Since 1989, The Hague Public Transport Museum (HOVM) has been housed in an old tram depot, the Frans Halsstraat depot in The Hague.
+Since 1989, the Hague Public Transport Museum (HOVM) has been located in an old tram depot, the Frans Halsstraat depot in The Hague.
 This depot was built in 1906 and was used by the Haagsche Tramweg Maatschappij (HTM) until 1983.

 The Great Church or St. James' Church is a landmark Protestant church in The Hague, Netherlands.
 The building is located on the Torenstraat, named for its high tower.
 Together with the Binnenhof, it is one of the oldest buildings in The Hague.
 Members of the House of Orange-Nassau have been baptised and married there.
 The latest are King Willem-Alexander of the Netherlands and his daughter and heir apparent Catharina-Amalia, Princess of Orange.